RVers need to follow these bad weather tips when severe storms are in the forecast

 Storms turn RVers into avid weather watchers.

-Let me start by showing you a video.
-This was me, caught in what we thought was a tornado but turned out to be straight-line hurricane-force winds of over 75 miles an hour.
+We were caught in what we thought was a tornado but turned out to be straight-line hurricane-force winds of over 75 miles an hour.
 I was driving my RV at the time, a Class B Roadtrek.
 I had seen dark storm clouds approaching fast from the west as I was traveling I-75 in Ohio.
 So I pulled off the road into a Pilot service station.

 There was no warning for those winds.